floehden/NetAuto-Bootcamp/Topics/Programming/Python/Challenges/Day19.md

   * **Multiple Devices:** Expand your Containerlab topology to include multiple cEOS routers and practice automating configurations across them.
   * **Custom Getters/Setters:** For very specific, vendor-unique data or configurations not covered by NAPALM's standard getters/setters, you can extend the driver.
   * **NAPALM-CLI:** Experiment with the `napalm` command-line tool for quick checks.

-  ## Final ToDo

-Post about your journey, what you learned on different platforms like [LinkedIn](https://www.linkedin.com/feed/), [Twitter](https://x.com/intent/post?url=https%3A%2F%2Fgithub.com%2FNetAuto-RheinMain%2FNetAuto-Bootcamp&text=I%20just%20completed%20Day%2019%20of%20the%20NetAuto%20Bootcamp%20on%20Python%20Programming!&hashtags=NetAutoBootcamp%2CNetworkAutomation) or any other of your favourite platforms.
-Follow up on your journey and share it with others!
-Use the Hashtags #NetAutoBootcamp #NetworkAutomation </br>
-You can also tag us on LinkedIn with @netauto-group-rheinmain